 y = y1 + y2

-waves are meeting at some point p at the same time the only difference occurs in their phases.
+Waves meet at some point p, and at the same time, the only difference occurs in their phases.
 Displacements of individual waves are given by

 y1 = a sin ωt